imeos/textmate2-irblack/README.md

 # IR_Black theme for TextMate 2

 A derivate of the famous IR_Black theme for TextMate 2.
+The background is slightly transparent.

 ## Installation